 Symptoms of liver failure due to cirrhosis include:

 water in the abdomen (ascites) or infection in the fluid.

 spontaneous gum bleed and excessive bleeding from minor wounds.

 decreased urine output.

-Initially, these patients are managed with medical or endoscopic therapy but occurrence of these complications clearly indicates the need for liver transplantation.
+Initially, these patients are managed with medical or endoscopic therapy but the occurrence of these complications clearly indicates the need for liver transplantation.
 The severity of the liver disease is based on Child’s scoring (from A to C).
 All cirrhotic patients with Child’s grade C and most grade B patients are candidates for transplant.
-Cirrhotic patients who developed cancer in liver, which is confined to liver, are best managed by a liver transplant.
+Cirrhotic patients who developed cancer in the liver, which is confined to the liver, are best managed by a liver transplant.
 A newly devised formula known as the MELD score.

 You may not be able to have a transplant if you have

 serious heart or lung disease.